EdZielinski/Project4Final/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;So depending on whether you are the the vendor or the shop you see two different views.
 The vendor sees the clock counting down to their estimated delivery time.
 The shop sees that there is a current delivery in progress.
 Diagram 1 and Diagram 2 below.

+**Diagram 1**
-- Diagram one shows the Shop on the left and the Vendor on the right.
+* shows the Shop on the left and the Vendor on the right.
 The vendor has just ordered 15 Sandwiches and 5 pounds of coffee, so the shop sees this in the Current Delivery line.
 The Vendor can see the clock counting down for the time it takes to get from Downtown Crossing to Ashmont.
 ![IMAGE](RDMEimg/CurrentOrderPendingDelivery.png)

 **Google Directions API summary**